Five ways to honor our military veterans every day of the year

 The spouses, partners, children, and parents of military members serve, too.
 They sacrifice the comfort and companionship of their loved ones during deployments, change of duty stations, and other realities of military life.

-In addition, 40 percent of veterans are 65 or older, including many who live alone or far from their loved ones.
+In addition, 40 percent of veterans are 65 or older.
+Many live alone, or far from loved ones and other support systems.

-Honor our military veterans by offering to help with minor home repairs, local errands, or just asking if they want to talk.
+Honor our military veterans by offering to help with minor home repairs, local errands, or just making conversation.
 Check in from time to time since they may be hesitant to ask for help.

 Invite a local military family or veteran to your holiday dinners or weekend cookouts, knowing that they may be without a mother, father, spouse or child.

-If an in-person gathering is a challenge, there are still ways to embrace veterans and military families in your community.
+If an in-person gathering is not possible you can still embrace veterans and military families in your community.

 Deliver a home-cooked meal, host a small outdoor gathering, or arrange a regular video chat to stay in touch.
 Offer to help with yard work or other exterior home maintenance.